HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 Usually in the following situations, the coroutine will be set to be suspended by the interpreter:

-- In the case of using an external resource loader running independently, when elements such as `init`, `load`, `define`, `archetype`, `archedata`, `error`, `except` load external resources, the interpreter The coroutine can be set to enter the stop state.
+- In the case of using an external resource loader running independently, when elements such as `init`, `load`, `define`, `archetype`, `archedata`, `error`, `except` load external resources, the interpreter can be set to enter the stop state.
 When the interpreter obtains the result from the external resource loader, it wakes up the coroutine and continues to process subsequent operations.
 Note that some of the above elements support `asynchronously` adverb attribute, if this adverb attribute is used, the interpreter does not need to do the above processing.
 - When `load`, `call` and other elements are synchronously waiting for other coroutines to return results, the interpreter should set the coroutine to enter the stop state.
 When the interpreter gets results from other coroutines, it wakes up the coroutine to continue processing subsequent operations.
 - When a `sleep` element is executed, the interpreter shall set the coroutine to stop.
 When the interpreter observes that the sleep has expired, or there is an event that needs to be processed by the coroutine, it wakes up the coroutine to continue subsequent processing.